siamenock/rtos/lib/core/doxyfiles/index.md

 # Supported Platforms {#platform}
-PacketNgin RTOS is not newbie in O/S world so it does not support various H/W platforms.
+PacketNgin RTOS is newbie in O/S world so it does not support various H/W devices.
-Here is the list of platforms which the O/S supports.
+Here is the list of devices which the O/S supports.

 ## CPUs
   * Intel Core i5
   * Intel Core i7
-  * QEMU
-  * VirtualBox
+  * QEMU and VirtualBox with x86_64 CPU virtualization

 ## Network Devices
   * RealTek 8111 (not fully supported yet)